 Application for [name of the role]

-Paragraph 1: The opening paragraph needs to say why you’re writing to the company, what job you’re applying for and where or how you found out about the position.
+Paragraph 1: The opening paragraph needs to say what job you’re applying for and where or how you found out about the position.

 Paragraph 2: This paragraph needs to be about you, and expand on the important details in your CV.
 You then need to give a summary of any skills or education you have that is relevant to the role.

 Ultimately, you want to show the hiring manager not what they can do for you, but what you can do for them.
-Remember, they are looking for someone who will fit in with the company culture and their core values.
+Remember, they’re looking for someone who will fit in with the company culture and their core values.

 Submitting it digitally